MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/tutorials/01-discover-powershell.md

 ### Core cmdlets

-When you first pick up PowerShell, it might feel intimidating as there seem to be so much to learn.
-However, PowerShell is meant to be learned little at a time.
-Having that mindset going forward, lets you take one problem at a time.
+When you first pick up PowerShell, it might feel intimidating as there seems to be so much to learn.
+However, PowerShell is designed to help you learn a little at a time, as you need it.

 Something that will help you on your journey, are the so called _core cmdlets_, commands that helps you discover PowerShell.
 Using the mentioned _core cmdlets_ you can discover what commands there are, what they do, and what types they operate on.
 Let's list the core cmdlets below: